-If you own your business a Will can ensure a smooth transition of its ownership or sale after your death – this is vital in ensuring its continued success in the hands of its successors.
+A Will can ensure the smooth transition of your business’s ownership or sale after your death.
+A Will can be vital in ensuring your business’s continued success in the hands of successors of your choosing.

 - You become a parent or grandparent